 - In what circumstances could this happen?

 This guide will address each of these questions and point out the differences between rental companies, insurance policies and simply good practices.
 Buckle up for the academy of hacking rental car insurance.

-- Declining Everything
+- Declining Excess Reduction

 - Missed Damage